harshadhatagale/codeinsta2/posts/top 10 html interview questions in 2024.md

 ---
 title: To 10 HTML Interview questions in 2024
-description: If you are preparing for interview & you finding the top html interview questions, then this post is for you.
-In this post , first we will what is html & why it is used .
+description: If you are preparing for interview & you finding the top html interview questions, then this post is for you.In this post , first we will what is html & why it is used .
 Then we will see top interview questions related to html & thier answers with proper explanation.
 If you want to crack interview then read the complete blog post.
 thumbnail: /Post_Images/post_2/thumb_1.jpg
 hor_thumb: /Post_Images/post_2/thumb2.jpg
 date: 4 Apr 2024